 Under the current statutory framework, a Determination on Dublin Airport Charges may cover a period of not less than four years although, in practice, Determination periods to date have been five years in length.
+Going forward the Determination period has the potential to be extended beyond the current quinquennium.

-CAR may, however, carry out an Interim Review of a Determination at any time during that period if it deems that there are substantial grounds for so doing, either of its own volition or following a request from an interested party.
+CAR may, however, carry out an Interim Review of a Determination at any time during the Determination period if it deems that there are substantial grounds for so doing, either of its own volition or following a request from an interested party.